ssav7912/TransferMatrix/MiniEngine/TransferMatrix/Tm2.md

 It is possible too that I should be weighting each lobes IBL sample direction by the outgoing mean, so that specular highlights decorrelate as should happen in a multi layer material.

 ### References
-Laurent Belcour, Mégane Bati, and Pascal Barla.
+Laurent Belcour, MÃ©gane Bati, and Pascal Barla.
 2020.
 Bringing an Accurate Fresnel to Real-Time Rendering: a Preintegrable Decomposition.
 In ACM SIGGRAPH 2020 Talks (SIGGRAPH '20).
-Association for Computing Machinery, New York, NY, USA, Article 76, 1–2. https://doi.org/10.1145/3388767.3407325
+Association for Computing Machinery, New York, NY, USA, Article 76, 1â€“2. https://doi.org/10.1145/3388767.3407325

 Laurent Belcour.
 2018.
 Efficient rendering of layered materials using an atomic decom position with statistical operators.
 ACM Transactions on Graphics (TOG) 37, 4 (2018), 73.

-Joël Randrianandrasana, Patrick Callet, and Laurent Lucas.
+JoÃ«l Randrianandrasana, Patrick Callet, and Laurent Lucas.
 2021.
 Transfer matrix based layered materials rendering.
 ACM Trans.
 Graph.
 40, 4, Article 177 (August 2021), 16 pages. https://doi.org/10.1145/3450626.3459859

 de Vries, J. (2020).
 Learn OpenGL.
 Learn modern OpenGL graphics programming in a step-by-step fashion. https://learnopengl.com/PBR/IBL/Specular-IBL